WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 RTOs are those training providers registered by ASQA, VRQA or TAC to deliver VET services, including:

-Nationally recognised training
+Nationally recognised training (NRT)

-Nationally recognised training leads to vocational qualifications and credentials that are recognised across Australia.
+NRT leads to vocational qualifications and credentials that are recognised across Australia.
 It consists of the following components:

 - Training packages specify the knowledge and skills (known as competencies) required by individuals to perform effectively in the workplace.
 Training packages detail how units of competency can be packaged into nationally recognised qualifications that align to the AQF.